LajosPolya/aws-cdk-templates/deploy-nlb-with-alb/README.md

 # Deploy Network Load Balancer with Listener Actions

-> **Warning** Destroying this stack fails with the following error `Listener port '80' is in use by registered target '<EC2 Instance Target ARN>' and cannot be removed` and therefore the ALB must manually be deleted using the AWS Console before trying to delete the stack a second time:

 1. Attempt to delete stack (errors out)
 2. Delete ALB manually
 3. Delete stack second time (works)

 This CDK app deploys a Network Load Balancer whose target is an Application Load Balancer who has one EC2 target.

 ## Useful commands